Harvey II, Viscount of Léon: Earl of Wiltshire

 According to William of Malmesbury, Harvey declined an invitation from King Henry I of England (1100–35) to attend his court.
 However, he went to England to assist King Stephen in the war against Matilda.
 The Gesta Stephani describes Harvey as "a man of distinction and soldierly qualities".
 He was careful to state that he was going of his own free will and not out of compulsion or allegiance owed to the English king.
 Around 1139, in reward for his service to Stephen, who was at the time secure on his throne, Harvey received the hand in marriage of the king's illegitimate daughter Sybilla.
 He also received the Earldom of Wiltshire and the honour of Eye in Suffolk, which had been Stephen's before his accession.

 As lord of Eye, Harvey seems to have had the ambition to turn its priory, which depended on the abbey of Notre-Dame de Bernay in Normandy, into an abbey.
 He issued a charter confirming the priory's liberties and listing his predecessors as lord of Eye.
 He confirmed that the priory owed 10,000 herrings to the abbey of Bernay every year, asserted his right to select the prior with the abbot's approval and also asserted his right to raise the priory to an abbey at any time.
 Whatever his long-term intentions were, he did not hold the honour long enough to see them through.

 In 1140, Harvey somehow negotiated the surrender of Devizes Castle, preventing it from falling into the hands of Robert, Earl of Gloucester.
 In response, the king formally granted him Devizes so that he could better defend Wiltshire.
 From there, according to the Gesta Stephani, he fought "obstinate and unceasing warfare with the king's assailants."
 The following year, however, he was embarrassed when Devizes was overtaken by a mob of countrymen (comprovinciales) and he abandoned it to Matilda's men.
 As a result, his earldom was confiscated and he left England in disgrace.
-Matilda then appointed Patrick of Salisbury her early in Wiltshire.
+Matilda then appointed Patrick of Salisbury her earl in Wiltshire.

 Harvey's wife probably followed him to Brittany.
 Likely because of her he held animosity towards the Plantagenet dynasty that succeeded Stephen on the throne.